ElectricAirship/nodebb-plugin-cloudflare-turnstile-captcha/README.md

-# nodebb-plugin-cloudflare-turnstyle-captcha
+# nodebb-plugin-cloudflare-turnstile-captcha
-A security captcha for using Cloudflare's Turnstyle with NodeBB
+A security captcha for using Cloudflare's Turnstile with NodeBB